 Lastly, one thing I will mention is that much of what your spouse is saying is because they are angry.
 They may call you names, they may call me names, and make other various threats about taking you to court.
 You should choose to ignore it completely.
 The only thing that you should take seriously is what they put on paper and file with the court, and any threats of violence (contact me or your attorney immediately about that, and do not hesitate to get an injunction in that circumstance!)

 One last thing that is important to remember: this is one of the hardest things they have ever had to go through.
 Who they truly are, what kind of human, and what kind of parent they may be is not accurately reflected on their worst day ever.
 Try (as I do) not to judge them based on this reaction.
 You’re in a better position not to react this way because if you hire me, you have me in your corner advocating for you, and in many ways advocating against them.
 So let them vent, ignore it, block them from your phone for a week or so until they cool down.

 Remember, you don’t deserve to be berated and treated in this way, but that’s why we started all of this, isn’t it?
 So don’t let their frustration give you fear, stay strong while this is going on and know you’re doing what’s best to get to the other side of this situation.

 If you have questions, or need advice, contact me in Orlando, Florida today.
 I’m here for you.
-Call now to schedule your FREE Consultation with me, Attorney Erin Morse.
+Call now to schedule your consultation with me, Attorney Erin Morse.